Table of Contents

 Now, let us see the regional variations in precipitation.
 While snowfall occurs in the Himalayas, it only rains over the rest of the country.
 Similarly, variations are noticeable not only in the type of precipitation but also in its amount.
 While Cherrapunji and Mawsynram in the Khasi Hills of Meghalaya receive rainfall over 1,080 cm in a year, Jaisalmer in Rajasthan rarely gets more than 9 cm of rainfall during the same period.

-The Ganga delta and the coastal plains of Orissa are hit by strong rain-bearing storms almost every third or fifth day in July and August while the Coromandal coast, a thousand km to the south, goes generally dry during these months.
-Most parts of the country get rainfall during June-September, but on the coastal areas of Tamil Nadu, it rains in the beginning of the winter season.
+Tura situated in the Garo Hills of Meghalaya may receive an amount of rainfall in a single day which is equal to 10 years of rainfall at Jaisalmer.
+While the annual precipitation is less than 10 cm in the north�west Himalayas and the western deserts, it exceeds 400 cm in Meghalaya.
+The Ganga delta and the coastal plains of Odisha are hit by strong rain-bearing storms almost every third or fifth day in July and August while the Coromandal coast, a thousand km to the south, goes generally dry during these months.
+Most parts of the country get rainfall during June�September, but on the coastal areas of Tamil Nadu, it rains in the beginning of the winter season.

 In spite of these differences and variations, the climate of India is monsoonal in rhythm and character.